-American Trucking Associations’ advanced seasonally adjusted For-Hire Truck Tonnage Index declined 0.9% in November, following an increase of 1.8% during October.
-The October figure was revised down from our press release on November 24.
-In November, the index equaled 134.3 (2000=100), down from 135.5 in October, and 1.1% below the all-time high of 135.8 reached in January 2015.
+American Trucking Associations’ advanced seasonally adjusted For-Hire Truck Tonnage Index declined 0.9% in August, following a revised increase of 3.1% during July.
+In August, the index equaled 134.2 (2000=100), down from 135.3 in July.
+The all-time high of 135.8 was reached in January 2015.

 North American shipment volume and expenditures dropped for the second month in a row as the summer slowdown hit.
 The drop in freight spending was sharper than expected, however, as truck spot prices fell lower due to abundant capacity.
 The decline in shipments did not follow the typical upward movement in August, but given the weak level of new manufacturing orders placed in June and July it is not unanticipated.
 GDP growth was strong overall during the first half of the year, with a 3.7 percent growth rate in the second quarter and a 0.6 percent growth rate in the first.

 Import cargo volume at the nation’s major retail container ports is expected to increase 1.2 percent this month over the same time last year as retailers head toward the holiday season, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 “After supply chain worries earlier this year, inventories are plentiful this fall,” NRF Vice President for Supply Chain and Customs Policy Jonathan Gold said.
 “Shoppers should have no worries about finding what they’re looking for as they begin their holiday shopping.”

 The U.S. Customs & Border Protection announced this week they are delaying the mandatory migration date of the Automated Commercial Environment (ACE) to February 2016.
 Please keep in mind these two deadlines: